nmfs-ost/noaa-fit-resources/_posts/2025-08-26-software-cheatsheet.md

 ---
-title: "Make your own software cheetsheet"
+title: "Make your own software cheatsheet"
 excerpt: "Tips and tools for making a user-friendly cheatsheet"
 date: 2025-12-09
 toc: true